-• meet specific education and examination standards
+• they must meet specific education and examination standards

 financial planners.jpg